aaronmhr/RCC/README.md

 ### Converter
 > The feature itself, provides the currencies as well as the business rules that govenr the app.
+0. Provides the available currencies for which an __Exchange Pair__ can be created ✅
 1. Provides the configured __Exchange Pairs__, e.g.: `GBP-USD`, `EUR-AUD` with the conversions between both currencies.
 2. Establishes an update rythm of the data.
 3. Provides the rules for the construction of new __Exchange Pairs__.